ghostery/adblocker/bench/comparison/overview.md

 ![](./plots/memory-usage-at-startup.svg)

 As mentioned in the previous section on serialization, the very low memory usage of *Ghostery* can be explained by the fact that the internal representation mostly consists of very compact typed arrays with some small over-head for extra meta-data.
+Again, we need to stress here that this measures the network filtering engine of Ghostery only, not the full extension, as described in the introduction.

 ### 7. Parsing Lists